Counselling training FAQs

 Introduction to Child Counselling Skills (Level 2 Award)

 We run several intakes for our Level 2 Award a year.
-Applications open the term before.
-Register your interest to stay informed when applications open.
+We publish course dates for the academic year each April for you to book your space.
+Register your interest to stay informed when bookings open and new dates are published.

 Intermediate Child Counselling Skills (Level 3 Certificate)

 We run several intakes for our Level 3 Certificate a year.
-Applications open the term before.
+We publish course dates and open applications each April for the academic year ahead and new dates are published..
 Register your interest to stay informed when applications open.

 Level 4 Diploma in School-Based Child Counselling